nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### Building a custom database

-LOLA provides functions that can read your bed files, building a custom database.
+Check out the LOLA core database for an example of how to organize your own custom database.
+LOLA can read your custom region sets the same way it loads LOLA core.
 Start by creating collections of bed files: a collection is just a folder with a bunch of bed files in it.
 For example, you may find a paper that produced 100 data sets you're interested in testing for overlap with your data.
 To make a collection for the paper, create a folder, name it after the paper, and then put the 100 bed files _into a subfolder called `regions`_.
 Drop this collection into a parent database folder that holds all your collections, and you're good to go!

+If you find yourself creating lots of custom collections, you should consider sharing them to improve the core database!
+I'm always looking for additional datasets to add.

 ##### Guidelines for collections